sachinsinha1/UI-UX-Design/UX-Design Notes.md

 - Enjoyable
 - Useful

-Usable - Increasing usablility, making product easy to use
+Usable - Increasing usability, making product easy to use

-Equitable - Considering the unique needs of many different people is important work to thinking about equitable desing is key.
+Equitable - Considering the unique needs of many different people is important work to thinking about equitable design is key.
 Being equitable means your design are useful and marketable to people with diverse ability and background.

-Enjoyable - An enjoyable product is when user have good experience and get connection with a product, for eg when user order a food and saw food reviews and images while ordering the food, user gets a varity and choice to order and helps him ordering the food which makes him haooy to use the product.
+Enjoyable - An enjoyable product is when user have good experience and get connection with a product, for eg when user order a food and saw food reviews and images while ordering the food, user gets a variety and choice to order and helps him ordering the food which makes him happy to use the product.

 Useful - A useful product is which helps you and solve your problems.